Emerging Threats Demand Innovation:

 Advantages of Our System

-- Can be deployed safely on VTOL Aircraft
+- Designed to be deployed safely on VTOL Aircraft

 - Non-Fratricidal Munition